Rouhollah/ng-truncate-link/README.md

 ### details
 - item.Message: your text.
 - truncateText: name of filter.
-- 50: number of character that are displayed.
+- 50: number of characters that are displayed.